Turner v. Driver: Decision

-We conclude that First Amendment principles, controlling authority, and persuasive precedent demonstrate that a First Amendment right to record the police does exist, subject only to reasonable time, place, and manner restrictions.
+We conclude that First Amendment principles, controlling authority, and persuasive precedent demonstrate that a First Amendment right to record the police does exist, subject only to reasonable time, place, and manner restrictions.Overall, the Fifth Circuit said that when Turner was arrested, no clearly established right existed to record police officers in public, so the doctrine of qualified immunity should be used.
+However, in the future, the court will recognize the right to record as clearly established.
+The court also reversed qualified immunity for Grinalds and Dyess regarding only Turner's Fourth Amendment claim for unlawful arrest.